posativ/acrylamid/docs/commands.rst

     }

 The first task will print out a file listing from your output directory.
 The command is pure shell, you could also use ``$HOME`` as variable.
-The most configuration parameters are added to the execution environment.
-The second task marks the substitution string as non-substituable and you'll get the variable itself.
-The last task is a simple command to deploy your blog directly to your server.
+Most configuration parameters are added to the execution environment.
+The second task echoes the substitution parameter.
+The last task is might be a command to deploy your blog directly to the server.
 If you don't supply TASK, Acrylamid runs *default*.

 .. raw:: html